-Insertion type - the meter is inserted into the pipe, similiar to the way a thermowell is inserted.
+Insertion type - the meter is inserted into the pipe, similar to the way a thermowell is inserted.

-Vortex flow meters are well suited for a variety of applications and can be used on liquids or gasses.
-They can also be used over a wide range of temperature ranges, from cryogenic liquids to superheated steam.
+Vortex flow transmitters are well suited for a variety of applications and can be used on liquids or gasses.
+They can also be used over a wide range of temperatures, from cryogenic liquids to superheated steam.
 They are best suited to continuous flow measurement and not usually recommended for batching or other intermittent flow applications.

-Vortex flowmeters have no moving parts, therefore unlike some other types of meter, e.g. turbine meters they do not require bearings to be lubricated or replaced.
+Vortex flow meters have no moving parts, therefore unlike some other types of flow meter, e.g. turbine meters they do not require bearings to be lubricated or replaced.

 Their ability to be mounted at any angle makes them a popular choice in congested plant locations.
 See our guide on Vortex Meter Installation for further discussion on best practice for installation.

 The permanent pressure loss through a vortex meter is about half that of an orifice plate, i.e. only a few psi.
 However, the size of meter selected is often "one size down" from that of the pipe e.g. a 4" meter in 6" line, so that a sufficiently high Reynolds number is achieved.
-This practice can lead to permanent pressure drops of around 10psi.
+This practice of changing flow meter line size can lead to permanent pressure drops of around 10psi.

 Vortex meters do not like low flow, or slow moving fluids.
 In these situations the Reynolds number may be too low to allow vortices to form.
 It is for this reason that they are not usually recommended for batching or other intermittent flow applications.